henrymoss/henrymoss.github.io/_pages/about.md

 I am a final year PhD candidate at Lancaster University under the supervision of Prof. David Leslie and Dr. Paul Rayson.
 My thesis develops information-theoretical Bayesian Optimisation for applications inspired by natural language processing.

-My research interests lie at the intersection of Statistics and Machine Learning, focusing mainly on Bayesian optimization.
 I leverage information-theoretic arguments to provide efficient and reliable optimisation for problems inspired by science and for hyper-parameter tuning tasks.
 My favorite application area is natural language processing (NLP), where state-of-the-art systems pose particularly interesting tuning problems, as they can take days (if not weeks!) to train.
-I have practical experience in applying Bayesian optimisation to optimise real machine learning systems, including Amazon Alexa's text-to-speech pipeline, as detailed in publications at ICASSP and various Natural Language Processing conferences.
+I have applied Bayesian optimisation to real machine learning systems, including Amazon Alexa's text-to-speech pipeline, as detailed in publications at various Natural Language Processing conferences.

 Recently, I have been developing BO for discrete structures, such as sequences, strings and trees, with a particular focus on applications in genomic and molecule design.